-- Include small amounts of text and images, under fair dealing (see Copying without permission: copyright exceptions and fair dealing further below) or from resources that are covered by one of the University’s licences (see Licences further below)
+- Include small amounts of text and images, under fair dealing (see Copying without permission: copyright exceptions and fair dealing further below) or from resources that are covered by one of the University’s licences (see Licences)

 - Use resources you have created yourself, have the rights to, or the University has the rights to

-- Use materials available with an open licence (see Copying without permission: Creative Commons materials further below), that are out of copyright (see Copying without permission: out of copyright materials), for which you already have written permission or for which there is a copyright notice allowing re-use for educational purposes.
+- Use materials available with an open licence; materials that are out of copyright; materials for which you already have written permission or for which there is a copyright notice allowing re-use for educational purposes.
+See Copying without permission.

 - Include any film or music that you played in your lecture, unless you have specific permission or there is a licence allowing you to do so specifically for recorded lectures made available to students.
 For example, you can share ERA recordings with students over SurreyLearn as long as the students are in the UK, but you cannot include them in your Panopto lecture.
 In these cases, stop the Panopto recording before playing the resource and link to the resource from SurreyLearn

 If in doubt, contact us (firstname.lastname@example.org) for advice.

 Whether you are preparing printed materials for a course pack or adding electronic materials to your reading list for a module, you need to ask yourself and be aware of the following: